-The lightweight SNMP monitor verifies that an SNMP agent can respond to an information request in a timely manner.
+The SNMP monitor verifies that an SNMP agent can respond to an information request in a timely manner.

 The SNMP monitor verifies that:

 - The target SNMP agent is running and is able to respond.

 - The response makes the complete round trip within a specific number of seconds.

 Create an SNMP monitor

 - Locate and click the targeted device you want to monitor.

 In the toolbar, click Add > Add New Monitor.